nirsad/pubmedtrends/README.md

 # Project Description
-pubmedtrends.com is a website succinctly describing the trends in medical literature.
+pubmedtrends.com succinctly describes the trends in medical literature.
 A simple word cloud appears on the website that shows the most frequently used words in the top trending articles on PubMed.
 A user may generate an updated word cloud at any time.
 # Instructions to emulate website on local server
 1. Clone this repository
 2. Install and update any dependencies outlined in "server.py"